codsen/codsen/packages/generate-atomic-css-cli/README.md

 npm i -g generate-atomic-css-cli
 ```

-then, call it typing `jsrownum` or `jrn` in your terminal, like this:
+then, call it typing `gac` in your terminal, like this:

 ```bash
 gac "index.html"